-CSC Providers ensure the collection and timely submission of required data and documentation:

-- Ensure all CSC programs provide and document in the clinical chart referrals and linkages to appropriate community-based services and supports, as well as efforts to assist people in accessing appropriate services and benefits, as indicated, based on the identified needs of each participant. - The clinical record will also include documentation of an individual's stated willingness to accept a recommended referral and identify any reasons provided for refusing a referral.
+- Ensure the collection and timely submission of required data and documentation - Ensure all CDS Programs provide and document in the clinical chart referrals and linkages to appropriate community-based services and supports, as well as efforts to assist people in accessing appropriate services and benefits, as indicated, based on the identified needs of each participant. - The clinical record will also include documentation of an individual's stated willingness to accept a recommended referral and identify any reasons provided for refusing a referral.